medcomdk/dk-medcom-acknowledgement-testscripts/input/pagecontent/testscripts.md

 Which results in the following variable to be used in the GET operation.
 For instance:
   `http://touchstone.aegis.net:49917/fhir4-0-1/Bundle/88e6c08e-10b6-4c7e-aa70-c0db45933e50`

+##### POST operation
+When the POST operation represents sending a message.
+When posting a message it must be directed to the correct endpoint, which is given by TouchStone, and it must include the Bundle being send.

 ### Send Acknowledgement test scripts
 When sending an Acknowledgement, a POST operation is required for all types of messages.
 All send test scripts requires that the system under test (SUT) has received a message beforehand.
 These are listed in the 'Precondition' columns in the tables, currently it can be a HospitalNotification, but will be extended to receiving af CareCommunication.
-The use case codes starts with 'R', as they represent the receiving system of a message other than an Acknowledgement, but is the sending system of an Acknowledgement.
+The use case codes starts with 'R', as they represent the receiving system of a MedCom FHIR message, but actually is the sending system of an Acknowledgement.

 [Test scripts for test of sending use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/Acknowledgement/v200/Send/PatientFlows&activeOnly=false&contentEntry=TEST_SCRIPTS)